-5. Marking of bags or containers to hold or transport Pacific Oysters:

-(1) All containers holding oysters shall be marked or tagged with the following information;

-(a) Licence number;

-(b) Harvest date;

-(c) Harvester's name;

-(d) Beach name or location where harvesting occurred; and

-(e) Subarea (example: Subarea 24-4).

-(2) Tags shall be waterproof and information shall be written in water resistant ink.

-(3) All oyster containers shall be tagged prior to placing any oysters in them.

-(4) No container of oysters shall remain untagged during transport to market sale or a wet storage location in preparation for market sale.

-6. Sale:
+- 5. Marking of bags or containers to hold or transport Pacific Oysters: - (1) All containers holding oysters shall be marked or tagged with the following information; - (a) Licence number; - (b) Harvest date; - (c) Harvester's name; - (d) Beach name or location where harvesting occurred; and - (e) Pacific Fisheries Management Subarea (example: Subarea 24-4). - (2) Tags shall be waterproof and information shall be written in water resistant ink. - (3) All oyster containers shall be tagged prior to placing any oysters in them. - (4) No container of oysters shall remain untagged during transport to market sale or a wet storage location in preparation for market sale. - 6.
+Harvester Identification: - (1) Licence holders and harvesters shall ensure that a government issued photo identification is in their possession at all times during harvesting and is available for inspection upon request of a fishery officer or fisheries guardian. - (2) Each harvester shall wear a 'HIGH VISIBILITY VEST' at all times while engaged in the commercial Pacific Oyster fishery. - 7.
+Sale and Transfer of Product: